What is Lymphoma?

 Treatment options overview

 Treatment options are based on the type and stage of lymphoma and the age and overall health of the patient.
-For some types of lymphoma, if the disease is advanced but slow-growing (indolent), a wait-and-see approach may be an option.
+For some types of lymphoma, if the disease is advanced but slow-growing (indolent) and asymptomatic, a wait-and-see approach may be an option.
 Treatment is also determined by the patient's age, medical history, overall health, and tolerance for specific medications and therapies.

 Standard options include: